 Visual Ping is a tool that lets you monitor websites for changes.
 Keep an eye on the competition’s special offers pages or pricing pages.
 Get an alert when their front page has a makeover.

-Finding your competitor’s backlinks helps your marketing strategies in the following ways
+Backlink analysis helps your marketing strategy in the following ways

 - Shows you which types of businesses and websites are interested in the topics, products, and articles on your competitor’s website.
 You and your competitor are in the same industry (in most cases), so this information can be used to create new content or new products that might also appeal to these linking websites (or similar websites).